pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_ident_delete_computed_s-seq_complex.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- computed property access of an ident where the property ident is not recorded;
+- (todo) computed property access of an ident where the property ident is not recorded;

 ## Globals